yujiongliu/yujiongliu.github.io/_pages/publications.md

 ## 2018
 **Liu, Y.**, Kong, M., Wan, N. and Ben-Tzvi, P., 2018, "A Geometric Approach to Obtain the Closed-Form Forward Kinematics of H4 Parallel Robot", Journal of Mechanisms and Robotics, Transactions of the ASME, 10(5), p.
 0510113.

-**Liu, Y.** and Ben-Tzvi, P., "Dynamic Modeling of the Quadruped with a Robotic Tail Using Virtual Work Principle", Proceedings of the ASME 2018 International Design Engineering Technical Conferences and Computers and Information in Engineering Conference (IDETC/CIE2018), 42nd Mechanisms & Robotics Conference, Quebec City, Canada, pp.V05BT07A021-V05BT07A021, Aug.
+**Liu, Y.** and Ben-Tzvi, P., "Dynamic Modeling of the Quadruped with a Robotic Tail Using Virtual Work Principle", Proceedings of the ASME 2018 International Design Engineering Technical Conferences and Computers and Information in Engineering Conference (IDETC/CIE2018), 42nd Mechanisms & Robotics Conference, Quebec City, Canada, p.
+V05BT07A021, Aug.
 26-29, 2018.

 ## Patents
 Ben-Tzvi, P., **Liu, Y.**, "Extensible Continuum Manipulator", Patent App.
 No. 63/032,200, INTERNATIONAL (PCT), Filed 5/2021.